Opal's Oysters

 An Oyster Bar in the Heart of Central Texas

 Waco sits roughly equidistant between Dallas and Austin, and its food scene has historically reflected that in-between status: capable, occasionally surprising, but rarely setting the terms of conversation.
 That positioning is shifting.
-Over the past several years, a clutch of independent operators along the Franklin Avenue corridor and South 8th Street have pushed the city's dining identity toward something more considered.
-Opal's Oysters, at 228 S 8th St Suite B, belongs to that wave — an establishment that makes a deliberate bet on a format (the dedicated raw bar) that remains rare this far inland.
+Over the past several years, independent operators along South 8th Street have pushed the city's dining identity toward something more considered.
+Opal's Oysters, at 228 S 8th St Suite B, belongs to that wave, an establishment that makes a deliberate bet on a format (the dedicated raw bar) that remains rare this far inland.

 Walking up to the suite entrance on South 8th, you're already in a part of Waco that has accumulated a certain density of independent food and drink operations.
 The address is functional rather than grand, which is the point: the attention is meant to land on what's in the shell, not on the architecture surrounding it.